ccuvislab/DreamBooth/README.md

 ### 🔍 Inference

 Load trained model and generate fine-tune images.
 You can use any prompt, but it must include the unique identifier
+❗Please remember to modify the trained model path and generated prompt inside the inference.py
 ```
 python inference.py
 ```